| Getting your Trinity Audio player ready... |

 So, the competition has been heating up at Wharton!
 Let’s take a look at who your competitors could be.

-As I mentioned already, Wharton’s incoming class in 2020 was its largest ever: out of 7,158 applicants, 916 enrolled in Wharton’s MBA program as members of the class of 2022.
-Students of color made up 5% more of the class than in the previous year, 41% vs. 36%, but the proportion of women dropped 5%, from 46% to 41%.
+Wharton’s incoming class in 2027 was its largest in five years.
+Out of 7,613 applicants, 888 enrolled in Wharton’s MBA program as members of the class of 2027.
+U.S. students of color made up a significant 21% more than the Class of 2026 (57% versus 36%), but the proportion of women dropped 3%, from 47% to 44%.
+This reflects a 5-year trend that has shown an average decrease of 2 percentage points each year.

-The biggest shift in the demographic makeup of Wharton’s incoming class was in international students — possibly because of the COVID-19 pandemic.
-The proportion of those students decreased from 34% and 30% incoming in 2018 and 2019, respectively, to just 19% incoming in 2020.
+Another notable shift in the demographic makeup of Wharton’s incoming class was in international students.
+The proportion of those students decreased from 31% to 26%.

-Despite those demographic changes, finance remained the top sector from which incoming students hailed, with 24% of the class of 2022 coming from consulting backgrounds and 12% coming from private equity/venture capital.
-The industry with the least representation in the class of 2022 was media/entertainment, at just 1%, followed closely by the energy sector, at 2%.
-Wharton’s class of 2022 had an average of 5 years of work experience, though years in the professional world ranged from 0 to 14.
+Despite those demographic changes, consulting was the top sector from which incoming students hailed, with 31% of the class of 2027 coming from consulting backgrounds and 15% coming from private equity/venture capital.
+The industries with the least representation in the class of 2027 were real estate, energy, and media/entertainment, at about 1-2% each.
+Wharton’s class of 2027 had an average of 5 years of work experience, though years in the professional world ranged from 0 to 13.

-It’s also interesting to note that the average GPA and work experience at Wharton was in keeping with the averages at other M7 schools.
-For instance, the Harvard MBA class of 2022 had an average GPA of 3.7 and an average of 4.7 years in the professional world, numbers very similar to Wharton’s.
+Interestingly, the average GPA and work experience at Wharton were in keeping with the averages at other M7 schools.
+For instance, the Harvard MBA class of 2026 had an average GPA of 3.7 and an average of 5 years in the professional world, numbers very similar to Wharton’s.
 So, if you’re interested in applying to M7 schools in general, it’s important to keep those stats in mind.

-In general, it’ll be important to keep the Wharton MBA class profile in mind when you’re thinking about how to set your GMAT score goal for Wharton, but I’ll talk about that more shortly.
-For now, let’s take a look at what the Wharton GMAT score range and average GMAT score have been in recent years.
+Keep the Wharton MBA class profile in mind when you’re thinking about your GMAT score goal for Wharton.
+First, let’s look at what the Wharton GMAT score range and average GMAT score have been in recent years.

 TTP PRO TIP: